-In May 2020, a video surfaced in the media showing the death of a 45 years old George Floyd gasping for air under the knee of Officer Derek Chauvin on a Minneapolis Street corner.
-This video sparked nationwide protests against police brutality.
-The death of Mr. Floyd started a new movement in the name of “Black Lives Matter“
+In May 2020, a disturbing video surfaced showing George Floyd, a 46-year-old Black man, gasping for air under the knee of Officer Derek Chauvin on a Minneapolis street corner.
+The footage quickly went viral and ignited global protests against police brutality, sparking a powerful movement under the banner “Black Lives Matter.”

 Jump Link